capeprivacy/cape-dataframes/CONTRIBUTING.md

 - Run tests (`make test`) and linting (`make lint`) before submitting as our [CI](#continuous-integration) will block pull requests failing either check
 - Test your change thoroughly with unit tests where appropriate
-- Update the relevant documentation inside the `docs` folder and for any appropriate doc strings in the code base
+- Update any affected docstrings in the code base
 - Add a line in [CHANGELOG.md](CHANGELOG.md) for any major change

 ## Continuous integration

-All pull requests are run against our continuous integration suite on [Circle CI](TODO: cape python ci link).
+All pull requests are run against our [continuous integration suite](https://github.com/capeprivacy/cape-python/actions).
 The entire suite must pass before a pull request is accepted.

 ## Writing Documentation